saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 Where condensate is collected after leaving the de-aerator.
 At this point, the condensate can be considered "feedwater".

 This tank provides a net positive suction head for the pumps that are connected to it.

+### Booster Pumps
+Used to increase the pressure to the suction of the boiler feed pumps.
+Not all systems use booster pumps.

+## Feedwater System Components

+### High-pressure Feedwater Heaters

+### Feedwater Regulating Valve
+Regulates the flow of feedwater entering the economizer

+### Economizer
+Used to preheat the feedwater using the combustion gases leaving the boiler.

 ## Normal Operation